abelardojarab/gputeachingkit-labs/Module2/DeviceQuery/description.markdown

 ---
-title: Lab Tour with Device Query
+title: Module 2 Lab - Device Query
-author: GPU Teaching Kit (Accelerated Computing)
+author: GPU Teaching Kit - Accelerated Computing
 ---

-## Objective
+# Objective

 The purpose of this lab is to get you familiar with using the submission system for this course as well as the hardware used.

-## Instructions
+# Instructions

 The code provided queries the GPU hardware on the system.
 Do not concentrate on the API calls, but on functions starting with `wb`.